Plebware/Plebware.github.io/leisure/crunchyroll-guides/_posts/07-06-2026-why-crunchyroll-matters-for-anime-fans.md

+---
+layout: post
-# Why Crunchyroll Matters for Anime Fans
+title: "Why Crunchyroll Matters for Anime Fans"
+date: 2024-01-01
+---

 ## A Gateway to Anime